atorresg/ATG-Bootstraps/README.md

 A group (now there is only one set but there will be more in the future) of code templates for fast web development.

-At what kind of projects should I use this?
+When should I use this?
 --------------------------------------

-Those which meet the followings:
+At those projects which meet the followings:

 1. Short time projects (from minutes to a few days).
 2. High browser compatibility standards (IE6+)